hugebelieve/CodingQuestions/concepts/web_fundamentals.md

 # Event Listener options ---------------------------------------------
 - { capture: true, passive: true, once: true }
 - if passive e.preventDefault() cannot be called
-- if not passive then browser will run thee code block then it will run the event
+- if not passive then browser will run the code block then it will run the event
 - this causes slow browser scroll and we should use passive in "touchmove" events listeners (or better use intersectionObserver)
 - use once if you know click should happened once and you will re-attach listener later if required